nathan-weinberg/jeeves/docs/README.md

 To install packages run:

 `$ pip install -r requirements.txt`

+It is recommended you do this within a virtual environment.

 ## Testing
 Jeeves has a small but growing test suite driven by [pytest](https://docs.pytest.org/en/latest/index.html).
 Currently all tests reside in the `test_functions.py` file.